sora-xor/sora-docs/src/explore.md

 ---
-title: "Explore Polkaswap on the Sora Network | Sora Docs"
+title: "Explore Polkaswap on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Explore the features and functionalities of Polkaswap, the decentralized exchange on the Sora Network.
+      content: "Explore the features and functionalities of Polkaswap, the decentralized exchange on the SORA Network.
 Discover the available trading pairs, liquidity pools, and advanced trading options.
-Learn how Polkaswap empowers users to trade and provide liquidity in a secure and efficient manner within the Sora ecosystem."
+Learn how Polkaswap empowers users to trade and provide liquidity in a secure and efficient manner within the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "explore Polkaswap, Sora Network, decentralized exchange, trading pairs, liquidity pools, advanced trading, Sora ecosystem"
+      content: "explore Polkaswap, SORA Network, decentralized exchange, trading pairs, liquidity pools, advanced trading, SORA ecosystem"
 ---

 # Explore